In Depth Baby Product Reviews Led by a Pediatrician

 Depending on the seat design, shoulder strap height can be adjusted in two ways.
 One involves detaching the shoulder straps from a splitter plate on the back and rethreading them through a higher slot before sliding them back on the splitter (below left).
 The other method is more straightforward and includes disengaging the height adjustment assembly (usually with a button or lever) and sliding it up or down (below right) with no rethreading necessary.

 The latter can occur immediately with your baby in the seat when you notice a need.
 It is a swift and effective adjustment method.
-The former typically requires an empty carrier and can be challenging to thread and adjust depending on the straps, the slots, or the padding.
+The former typically requires an empty carrier and can be challenging to thread and adjust, depending on the straps, slots, or padding.
 Often, you have to do it outside of the car.
 We feel parents are more likely to maintain a correctly fitted harness if it is straightforward, quick, and immediate when needed (i.e., when you first put your baby in the seat).
-Making immediate changes when the need arises is better than waiting for a more convenient moment, which may never come.
+Making immediate changes when needed is better than waiting for a more convenient moment, which may never come.
 For these reasons, we believe non-rethread harnesses are better and theoretically safer for little ones.
 Non-rethread harness styles can operate from the front or back, depending on the design.

 Carrier to Base Attachment

 Over the years, we've noticed that connecting the carrier to the base has become easier and with fewer opportunities for doing it incorrectly.
 The Doona's heft and bulk made it harder to connect, and it wasn't our favorite.
-The most straightforward connections were the Evenflo LiteMax DLX and the Baby Trend EZ Flex-Loc.

 Handles

 Most of the handles in this review are similar and unremarkable.
-They operate by squeezing or pushing buttons simultaneously on side pivot points and rotating the handle to the desired position.
-The Chicco Fit2 has a one-sided handle adjustment, which is nice if your other hand is full.
-The number of positions and which positions are allowable for driving varies from seat to seat (see your manual).
-The primary issue is the handle/canopy collision we found in several seats.
-The importance of handles is influenced by how often you plan to carry your little one for extended periods.
-If you are only using it into and out of the car and attaching it to a stroller or going inside, the handle is less likely to be a concern.
+They operate by simultaneously pressing buttons on the side pivot points and rotating the handle to the desired position.
+The importance of handles depends on how often you plan to carry your little one for extended periods.
+If you only use it to go in and out of the car and attach it to a stroller or go inside, the handle is less likely to be a concern.
 However, having the canopy move because the handle is in the way or being unable to grab the handle because the canopy is in the way can be frustrating, no matter how often you have to use it.
-Our favorite handles are both UPPAbaby options, with the Clek Liing close behind.
-The worst handle/canopy seats are the Graco and Chicco Keyfit seats.

 infant car seat - the baby jogger city go2 latch connector storage is two compartments...

 The Baby Jogger City Go2 LATCH connector storage is two compartments near the tensioner bar.
 The design is oddly complex and less intuitive than most of the competition.
+Credit: Abriah Wofford

 LATCH Storage